GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

 ## Checking the matrix attributes

-The background error covariance used by GSI has some records that can be checked by through the `GSIBerror` class.
+The background error covariance used by GSI has some records that can be checked by through the `Berror` class.

 ### Matrix dimension